LearningLocker/docs/src/http-clients.md

 Name | Description
 --- | ---
-name | Name of the account.
-homePage | The url of the home page.
+name | The unique id or name used to log into the account. homePage | The url of the home page.